 Table 6.8 presents correlations for the nine banks of the different CARs and the Moody's Leverage Ratio (multiplied by minus 1).
-As expected, the correlation between the CPM-based using 1 and 3-year Credit Risk EC is 95%.
-The CPM-based CARs are relatively highly correlated with the Basel-implied CAR but lowly correlated with the Standard & Poor's RAC-implied CAR.
-The CPM-based CAR is also strongly correlated with the Moody's leverage ratio, which is surprising given the non-risk-sensitive nature of the latter.
-The Standard & Poor's RAC implied CAR has very low correlation with the Moody's leverage ratio and is negatively correlated with the FRA ratio of Fitch.
+As expected, the correlation between the CPM-based using 1 and 3-year EC is 95%.
+The CPM-based CARs have relatively higher correlation with the Basel-implied CAR but lower correlation with the Standard & Poor's RAC-implied CAR The CPM-based CAR is also strongly correlated with the Moody's leverage ratio, which is surprising given the non-risk-sensitive nature of the latter.
+The Standard & Poor's RAC implied

+CAR has very low correlation with the Moody's leverage ratio and is negatively correlated with the FRA ratio of Fitch.